What is Natural Language Processing (NLP)?

 How does NLP work?

 NLP is used to allow machines to decipher meaning from human language by analyzing different aspects like syntax, semantics, and morphology.
-This linguistic knowledge is then transformed into rule-based machine learning algorithms.
+This linguistic knowledge is then transformed into rule-based machine learning algorithms

-Applied to NLP, machine learning lets machines absorb vast amounts of natural language data and make sense of it in two main ways: syntactic analysis, where syntax and grammatical rules are used to derive meaning from a text, and semantic analysis, where algorithms focus on what the words themselves mean and how they can be interpreted depending on context.
+Applied to NLP, machine learning lets machines absorb vast amounts of natural language data and make sense of it in two main ways:

 Read more about how NLP-powered chatbots work.